-President's Strategic Framework (In Progress)
+President's Strategic Framework (Ongoing)

 In 2015-16, University of Illinois President Timothy Killeen led an initiative to develop a System-wide strategic framework to chart the institution's path to the future and build on the U of I's rich legacy of service to students and to the public good.
 The development process was a team effort involving all of the U of I's stakeholders.

 The resulting strategic framework was approved at the May 19, 2016 meeting of the U of I Board of Trustees.
 The framework calls for the U of I System to organize its world-class resources around four strategic pillars: